certik/theoretical-physics/src/math/groups.rst

 Both of the above solutions for $(a, b, c, d)$ satisfy all of these equations, so the column equations are redundant.

+Now we use the rule 5. and see that the second solution is not a root of unity, so we discard it.
 The final character table is:

 .. math::